 In this Q&A, Dr. Hausman explains why wrist injuries are more common and what you can do if your wrist is giving you trouble.
 ADVERTISEMENT In most cases, rest and anti-inflammatory medicines should be enough.
 Some players may want to consider minor adjustments to their technique and their equipment.

-Why are we seeing more wrist injuries these days?
+Why are we seeing more wrist injuries these days in tennis?

 Dr. Hausman: The biggest reason why this is very common now is that players are hitting the ball with lots of topspin.
 That involves rotating your forearm violently as you come over the ball.
 You are not only rotating your forearm, but you are also turning your wrist so that your thumb begins by pointing to the right (for a right-hander) and ends up pointing to the left.
 Your wrist can get quite a workout, which puts pressure on the tendon.
 It’s the same for both forehand and backhand.
 But wrist troubles are not a necessary part of the game.
 For amateur players, wrist injuries are most often the result of overuse or poor technique.
 In some cases, I see wrist injuries from a fall.